-Holly Casteel has over a decade of experience as a pianist and student in musical studies such as technique, artistry, theory and performance.
-Her musical journey began with both Mike and Tabitha Kaminski in 2006.
-Under their instruction, she discovered a passion to be a teacher herself, received training and has now been teaching at EVSM since 2015.
-Holly is currently attending college pursuing a degree in music education in both piano and choral arts.
-She has studied with esteemed musical professors: Radmila Stojanovic, Ruth Yandell, and Craig Peterson.
+Holly Casteel has over a decade of experience as a pianist and student in musical studies such as music theory, composition, performance, piano ensemble, & choral arts.
+Her musical journey began at age 6 where she was enrolled in private piano lessons under the banner of what would many years later become East Valley School of Music where she studied with both Tabitha Czapla and Mike Kaminski.
+Under their instruction, she discovered a passion to be a teacher herself, received direct training in high school, pursued music arts and education in college and has now been teaching at EVSM since 2015.
+Holly completed her Associates in Music Arts Degree, and Elementary Pedagogy certification in 2022, having studied with esteemed musical professors: Radmila Stojanovic, Ruth Yandell, JaeEun Lee, Nicholas Manson and Dr. Craig Peterson.

 Holly adores teaching children and sharing the gift of music with them and their families.
-For young beginner students, Holly ‘s use of incorporated musical games refocuses attention through hands on engagement while also reinforcing key concepts.
-Holly has invented several such versions of children’s musical games that have become a hit in the classroom and a valuable part of their training.
-For the elementary or intermediate level student, Holly focuses solely upon the excellence of their playing through technique exercises, music theory, repertoire and performance.
+For young beginner students, Holly‘s use of incorporated musical games refocuses attention through hands on engagement while also reinforcing key concepts.
+Holly has invented several musical games that have become a hit in the classroom and a valuable part of their training.
+For the elementary or intermediate level student, Holly focuses solely upon the excellence of their playing through technique training, music theory, repertoire and performance opportunities.

 In order that each of Holly’s students obtain a firm foundation in their knowledge of the piano, she covers each of the following elements through private instruction:

 • Note recognition